Home Maintenance Tips to get your House Ready for Spring

-Don’t let Old Man Winter fool you!
-It may seem like winter has gone easy on us this year, but that doesn’t mean it didn’t do damage to our home and property before it left.
-Below are some common spring time repairs that could save you hassles on your homeowners insurance.
+It seems like winter may have gone easy on us this year, but that doesn’t mean it didn’t do damage to our homes and property before it left.
+Below are some common spring time repairs that could save you hassles on your homeowners insurance

 Concrete Repair: Water can also intensify cracks in concrete, which can lead to more water issues or even structural issues.
 If concrete around your house becomes uneven it can be a potential liability issue if someone visiting you trips and falls.
 Fill and cover any cracks the show up after all the snow has melted.